Avesta

 is the case of the words Dev / Daeva.
 The word Dev is used to denote

-the epics and Puranas.
-In the Veds, the gods are addressed by their
+like the epics and Puranas.
+In the Veds, the gods are addressed

-name and hence the word Dev is seldom used.
-In the Avesta thw word
+by their name and hence the word Dev is seldom used.
+In the Avesta

-'Daeva' is used to denote the demonic forces.
-The epic-puranic word
+thw word 'Daeva' is used to denote the demonic forces.
+The epic-puranic

-Puranas use the word 'Dev' in a positive sense, considering the Devs
+epics and Puranas use the word 'Dev' in a positive sense, considering

-as benevolent gods, where as the Avesta use the word 'Daeva' in a negative
+the Devs as benevolent gods, where as the Avesta use the word 'Daeva'

-core behind the mythological concept of the Dev-Asur war.
+and the historical core behind the mythological concept of the Dev-Asur

 Mutual